ghoulmann/ghoulmann.github.io/_posts/2016-04-11-find-the-book.md

 More content from the book is available at Slideshare; it's described as a sample chapter, and is, in fact, Chapter 7 of the title.
 It covers Proxmox VE host and guest security and is available [here](http://www.slideshare.net/PacktPub/learning-proxmox-ve-sample-chapter).

-I chose Packt because I'm committed to keeping content DRM-free.
+I chose Packt because I'm committed to keeping content [DRM-free](http://www.defectivebydesign.org/what_is_drm_digital_restrictions_management).
 True story.
-More truthy stories [here](https://www.packtpub.com/books/info/authors/rik-goldman).
+More filth [here](https://www.packtpub.com/books/info/authors/rik-goldman).

-To keep it DRM-free, order as print or ebook directly from [Packt Pub](https://www.packtpub.com/virtualization-and-cloud/learning-proxmox-ve) or through [O'Reilly Media](http://shop.oreilly.com/product/9781783981786.do).
+To buy DRM-free, order as print or ebook directly from [Packt Pub](https://www.packtpub.com/virtualization-and-cloud/learning-proxmox-ve) or through [O'Reilly Media](http://shop.oreilly.com/product/9781783981786.do).